-303. Arrangement of BWMS [See Rule]
+303. Arrangement of BWMS (2021) [See Rule]

-- 1. In applying 303.
+1. In applying 303.
 1 (3) of the Rules, the area within 3 m around the open end of degas equipment venting dangerous gas is to be considered a hazardous area.
-(2018) - 2.
-In applying 303.
-1 (3) of the Rules, pipes leading to open deck should be routed to 2 m above deck away from and at least 4.5 m horizontal distance from ventilation inlets, openings to accommodation and service spaces.
-Other methods deemed appropriate by the Society.
-(2020) 🕹 fig. 9.10.1
+(2018)

 Rules for the Classification of Steel Ships Guidance Relating to the Rules for the Classification of Steel Ships